lovell/sharp/README.md

 As well as image resizing, operations such as rotation, extraction, compositing and gamma correction are available.

-OS X, Windows (x64), Linux (x64, ARM) systems do not require the installation of any external runtime dependencies.
+Most modern 64-bit OS X, Windows and Linux (glibc) systems running Node versions 4, 6, 8 and 9 do not require any additional install or runtime dependencies.

 ## Examples